-Stochastic and deterministic variables are indicated by single and double-bordered nodes, and observed data are represented by shaded nodes.
-The plates represent independent replications of the graph structure, which corresponds to individual participants in this model.
+Kim, & Wagenmakers, 2008, for statistical and psychological introductions).
+The nodes represent variables and the graph structure is used to indicate the conditional dependencies between variables.
+Stochastic and deterministic variables are indicated by single-and double-bordered nodes, and observed data are represented by shaded nodes.
+The plate represents independent replications of the graph structure, which corresponds to individual participants in this model.

-The observed data are the ordering given by the ith participant, denoted by the vector y_i , where y{ij} represents the item placed in the jth position by the participant.

-To explain how these data are generated, the model begins with the underlying location of the items, given by the vector $\boldsymbol{\mu}$.
+The observed data are the ordering given by the jth individual, denoted by the vector y_j , where y{ij} represents the item placed in the ith position by the individual.
+To explain how these data are generated, the model begins with the underlying location of the items, given by the vector μ .
 Each individual is assumed to have access to this group-level information.
-To determine the order of items, the ith participant samples for the jth item, as $x{ij} \sim \text{Gaussian}(\mu_j, \sigma_i)$, where σ_i is the uncertainty that the ith individual has about the items, and the samples x{ij} represent the realized mental representation for the individual.
-The ordering for each individual is determined by the ordering of their mental samples $\mathbf{y}i = \text{rank}(\mathbf{x}i)$.
+To determine the order of items, the jth individual samples for the ith item, as $x{ij} \sim \text{Gaussian}(\mu_i, \sigma_j)$, where σ_j is the uncertainty that the jth individual has about the items, and the samples x{ij} represent the realized mental representation for the individual.
+The ordering for each individual is determined by the ordering of their mental samples $y_j = \text{Rank}(x_j)$.

-We used a flat prior for μ and a $\sigma_i \sim Gamma(\lambda, 1/\lambda)$ prior on the standard deviations, where λ is a hyperparameter that determines the variability of the noise distributions across individuals.
-We set $\lambda = 3$ in the current modeling, but plan to explore a more general approach where λ is given a prior, and inferred, in the future.
+We used a flat prior for μ and a $\sigma_i \sim \text{Gamma}(\lambda, 1/\lambda)$ prior on the standard deviations, where λ is a hyper-parameter that determines the variability of the noise distributions across individuals.
+We set $\lambda = 3$ in the current modeling but plan to explore a more general approach, where λ is given a prior, and inferred, in the future.

 Although the model is straightforward as a generative process for the observed data, some aspects of inference are difficult because the observed variable y_j is a deterministic ranking.
 Yao and Böckenholt (1999), however, have developed appropriate Markov chain Monte Carlo (MCMC) methods.
-We used an MCMC sampling procedure that allowed us to estimate the posterior distribution over the latent variables x{ij} , σ_i , and μ , given the observed orderings y_i .
-We use Gibbs sampling to update the mental samples x{ij} , and Metropolis-Hastings updates for σ_i and μ .
-Details of the MCMC inference procedure are provided in the appendix.
+We used an MCMC sampling procedure that allowed us to estimate the posterior distribution over the latent variables x{ij} , σ_j , and μ , given the observed orderings y_j .
+We use Gibbs sampling to update the mental samples x{ij} , and Metropolis-Hastings updates for σ_j and μ .
+Details of the MCMC inference procedure are provided in the Appendix.

-Results
+4. Results

-We first describe how we measure the accuracy of a rank order provided by a participant, as a ground truth assessment of their expertise.
-We then examine the correlations between this ground truth and their pre- and postreported self-assessments, and the model-based measure.
+We first describe how we measure the accuracy of a rank order provided by a participant, as a ground truth assessment of his or her expertise.
+We then examine the correlations between this ground truth and their pre- and post-reported self-assessments, and the model-based measure.